Islandora-Collaboration-Group/deprecated-ISLE-Development/README.md

 * Fedora is available at https://isle.localdomain/fedora OR http://localhost:8081/
 * Solr is available at https://isle.localdomain/solr OR http://localhost:8082/
 * Image Services are available at http://localhost:8083/ (nb: not routed through proxy.)
+* Portainer is available at https://portainer.isle.localdomain OR http://localhost:9000/

 ### Users and Passwords